The 15 Best Yoga Poses to Build Better Balance

 5. Bring your hands to your hips to make sure they are still level and facing forward.

 6. Bring your arms out in front of you.
-Cross your arms with your left arm under the right.
+Cross your right arm over the left at the elbows.

 7. Bend your elbows and bring your forearms perpendicular to the floor with your palms touching if possible.